Algeria Travel Warning

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.

-- Contact the U.S. Embassy in Algeria, located at 5 Chemin Cheikh Bachir El-Ibrahimi in the El Biar district of Algiers.
-For routine inquiries, please email ACSAlgiers@state.gov.
-The Embassy is open Sunday-Thursday 0800-1630.
-For emergencies, including after-hours, call 770 08 20 00.
+- Contact the U.S. Embassy in Algeria, located at 5 Chemin Cheikh Bachir El-Ibrahimi in the El Biar district of Algiers, at ACSAlgiers@state.gov.
+The work week is Sunday-Thursday, and services are available by appointment.
+For emergencies, including after hours, call 770-08-20 00.